 What is the Difference Between Escorting and Prostitution in Dayton?

 What is the difference between escorting and prostitution?
-The Dayton criminal defense lawyers at Suhre & Associates, LLC discuss everything you need to know in this article.
+The Dayton criminal defense lawyers at Suhre & Associates DUI and Criminal Defense Lawyers discuss everything you need to know in this article.

 In short, prostitution is offering to pay for sex with anything of value.
 Escorting, on the other hand, refers to paying someone to accompany you to an event or on a date.
 Escorting does not include sex and is legal.